32 Fur-Tastic Jobs Working With Animals — And How to Land One

 Cat cafes are growing in popularity and usually follow one of two structures: Shelter cats roam freely (away from the part where the coffee is made, of course) until a customer falls in love and formally adopts them, or cat lovers can bring their own felines in to socialize.

-Salary estimates: Baristas usually make around minimum wage, plus tips.
+Salary estimates: Baristas usually make around $14.87 an hour, but they can earn more with tips.

 13. Pet Store Employee